magomimmo/modern-cljs/doc/tutorial-12.md

 # Tutorial 12 - The highest and the deepest layers

-In the [latest tutorial][1] we saw few Domina features about DOM events which helped us to the desire of adhering to the progressive enhancement strategy in developing a clojurean web application.
+In the [previous tutorial][1], we used DOM events to further the progressive enhancement strategy of our clojurean web application.
 By implementing, via CLJS, the *javascript* layer, in the previous tutorial we only covered one the four typical layers of that stategy.
 We still need to implement the top most layer, the HTML5